yo-main/vif/README.md

 ### Benchmarking

 In term of performance, I was deeply hoping to be much faster than python.
-But well I'm still an amateur and I'm still slower than python when computing the fibonacci sequence through recursive calls (like 3 or 4 times slower).
+I'm just a tiddy bit faster than python, and it took me some efforts to get there !
+I'm very happy about it, but I hope this can be improved a lot in the future.

-I have not given up through.
 It's a never ending journey than optimizing Vif !
-The script below helps me to benchmark different version of Vif.
+The commands below helps me to benchmark different version of Vif.

 ```bash
 # if not done already